Anouar Kali: NAC Breda

 It was reported on 4 August 2018 that Kali joined NAC Breda on a three–year contract.

 Kali made his NAC Breda debut in the opening game of the season, starting the whole game, in a 5–0 loss against AZ Alkmaar.
 Since joining the club, Kali found himself competing in a midfield position with Gianluca Nijholt and Arno Verschueren.
 Following the club's back to back defeats between 25 August 2018 and 5 October 2018, he said: "What we have shown on behalf of the NAC club is outrageous.
 What worries me most is that every ball that comes into our 16s is dangerous.
 We are not a unit, not a team."
 During a 2–1 win over Heracles Almelo on 3 November 2018, Kali fouled his former teammate, Kristoffer Peterson, who played for Heracles Almelo at the time, and was not given a red card; which after the match, he said it was not intentional.
 Shortly after, however, Kali was sidelined for several months.
 He then made his return to the first team, starting the whole game, in a 3–0 loss against De Graafschap on 1 February 2019.
 His return was short–lived, as he was sent to the substitute bench throughout February and beginning of March.
 But he was then recalled to the starting eleven for the rest of the season, as the club, however, unsuccessfully fought for relegation to stay in the league.
 At the end of the 2018–19 season, Kali went on to make twenty–two appearances in all competitions.

 Ahead of the 2019–20 season, Kali was told by NAC Breda that he can leave the club after he's no longer in the first team plan under the management of Ruud Brood.

+Following his stint at NAC Breda, Anouar Kali officially retired from professional football on 1 July 2021.